-If a building on a plan of subdivision is located above or below common property, a reserve or a lot (s 61(1)) (except for single-storey buildings or for single-storey buildings registered under the Strata Titles A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation.
-1967 (Vic) or Cluster Titles Act 1974 (Vic), as they have designated common area above and below each lot).
+If a building on a plan of subdivision is located above or below common property, a reserve, or a lot, an owners corporation must take out reinstatement, replacement, and public liability insurance (s 61(1) Owners Corporations Act 2006 (Vic) (‘OC Act’)) (except for single-storey buildings or for single-storey buildings registered under the Strata Titles Act 1967 (Vic) or Cluster Titles Act 1974 (Vic), as they have designated common area above and below each lot).

 The OC Act also provides that a lot owner must properly maintain in a state of good and serviceable repair any part of the lot that affects the outward appearance of the lot (s 129(a)).
 The OC Act does not mandate that an owner must maintain the internals of their lot, but it follows that a lot owner must repair and maintain any privately owned part of a lot and meet the cost incurred.